dolsup/rocket-launcher.js/README.md

 # NEW!
 - mathod chaining with `delay(millisecond)` method
 - use millisecond unit for methods
-- no print if it's same previous screen buffer
+- it doesn't print if it's same previous screen buffer
 - set fps(frames per second) with `frame(default=16)` method

 # installation